koerper/interactiveMD/README.md

 # interactiveMD

-I adapted the code of Daniel V. Schroeder to implement periodic boundary conditions.
+Adaptation of the "Interactive Molecular Dynamics" code written by Daniel V. Schroeder.
+This patch includes an extra checkbox that allows enabling periodic boundary conditions (PBCs).